Lyubov Orlova – soviet iconic actress

 The meeting with Alexandrov changed everything.
 He was a year younger than she, handsome and athletic.

 When the curtain went up there was a young, blond, blue-eyed Beauty.
 She sang beautifully and moved with the grace of a born ballerina.
-After the play, Alexandrov rushed to invite the actress not only to play in the future film, but immediately visit with him Sobinov’s anniversary at the Bolshoi Theatre.
+After the play, Alexandrov rushed to invite the actress not only to play in the future film, but immediately visit Sobinov’s anniversary at the Bolshoi Theatre with him.
 After the banquet they roamed the streets of Moscow until the morning.
 In a conversation Orlova mentioned that she was over thirty, Aleksandrov refused to believe.
 He was already in love with her.

-Alexandrov doubled the number of scenes in the film with Lyubov participation.
+Alexandrov doubled the number of scenes in the film with the participation of the actress.
 At first film was declared “hooligan and counterrevolutionary”, but Stalin saved it, as the young star earned his sympathy.
 On his order, aspiring actress was awarded the honorary title of Honored Artist.
 Orlova was invited to the Kremlin.

 “You are very cheerful, small and thin! – Stalin surprised. – That will not do.
 Convey to your husband if he does not feed you better, we’ll hang him”.
 “How?” – the actress was horrified.
 “By the neck” – leader said grimly.
 And then he smiled, “I’m just kidding.
 Maybe you have any request?
 Fulfill, I promise”.